 The proposed improvements include storm conveyance, grading, paving, and road widening.
 Frontage improvements along Shaw Road E are limited to installation of a sidewalk and the replacement of a catch basin with a Catch Basin StormFilter.
-Frontage improvements along Pioneer include road widening, curb and gutter with curb cuts, sidewalk, a Catch Basin StormFilter, and a biofiltration swale.
+Frontage improvements along Pioneer include road widening, curb and gutter, planting strip, and an 8 ft sidewalk.
+Stormwater will be collected at the curb line in combination inlets and conveyed to a line of dispersion trenches.
+The polluted stormwater will be treated over compost amended vegetated filter strips (CAVFS) to provide enhanced treatment.